AppsFlyerSDK/appsflyer-unity-plugin/docs/MigrationGuide.md

 ```

-2. Add the new .unitypackage, which can be found in the new plugin.

 ## <a id="initnewplugin"> Init New Plugin

+1. Add the new .unitypackage, which can be found in the new plugin.

-   There are two main options here:
+2. There are two main options of initialization:
    1. Remove all old init code and use the new .prefab object.
    2. Update your existing init code.